Glacier Paradise, boasting one of the most amazing views of the Alps, is definitely a must-see attraction when visiting Zermatt, Switzerland.

 A Swiss Full Moon!

 I have to share my moon photos that I shot from my balcony at Hotel Alex after returning from dinner.
-It was so wonderful to watch the full moon rising from behind the mountain!
+It was a marvelous experience to watch the full moon rising from behind the Alps!
 Believe it or not, these are handheld shots with my Canon Powershot Pro S5 IS.
 I just love the 50x zoom, and how light and small the camera is.
 See the craters on the moon?

 Breakfast at Hotel Alex